pem/hashtable/README.txt

   You will almost always want to use default.
   You can also provide your own hash function.
 - If a deallocator is given, values are deallocated with this function when removed or replaced.
-See below about memenry management.
+See below about memory management.

 Memory management
 -----------------
-- Keys are managed internally by the hashtable (allocated or stored directly in the table), so the caller does not have to allocate space for, and copy, them.
+- Keys are managed internally by the hash table (allocated or stored directly in the table), so the caller does not have to allocate space for, and copy, them.
-- The hashtable does NOT allocate or copy value data, is just stores the pointer.
+- The hash table does NOT allocate or copy value data, is just stores the pointer.
-- The caller can free removed data itself, or provide a deallocator function and let the hashtable take care of this.
+- The caller can free removed data itself, or provide a deallocator function and let the hash table take care of this.

 Value types
 -----------